Friday, 30 January 2015

 Saturday, 17 January 2015

-Law of Diminishing Returns explained
+Law of Diminishing Returns Explained

-This is because of the fact that production involves a mixture of all factors in a certain proportion.
-If anything gets increased out of proportion, it will result in negative performance.
-This law of diminishing returns is also known as the Law of Diminishing Marginal Returns.
+This is because of the fact that production involves a proportional mixture of all factors.
+If anything gets increased out of proportion, it will yield a negative result.

 Illustration of the Law of Diminishing Marginal Returns

-Consider a factory employing new labour to increase the production while keeping other factors of production same.
-Upto some point, the production will increase.
-After a point is reached, if it goes on recruiting further labour, the efficiency of labourers will fall and the marginal increase in production falls and will begin decreasing the previous level of production.
-This is illustrated in the chart below.
+Up to some point, the production will increase.
+After a point is reached, if it goes on recruiting further labour, the efficiency of labourers will drop, and the marginal increase in production will fall.

 Number of Labour